Phase Retrieval using Alternating Minimization: Algorithm

 Theorem~\ref{thm:convergence} addresses the second key challenge and shows that a variant of AltMinPhase (see Algorithm~\ref{algo:phasesensing-nonsparse}) actually converges to the global optimum $\xo$ at linear rate.
 See section~\ref{sec:sense_analysis} for a detailed analysis of our algorithm.

 We would like to stress that not only does a natural variant of our proposed algorithm have rigorous theoretical guarantees, it also is effective practically as each of its iterations is fast, has a closed form solution and does not require SVD computation.
 AltMinPhase has similar statistical complexity to that of PhaseLift and PhaseCut while being much more efficient computationally.
-In particular, for accuracy $\epsilon$, we only need to solve each least squares problem only up to accuracy $\order{\epsilon}$.
-Now, since the measurement matrix $A$ is sampled from Gaussian with $m> Cn$, it is well conditioned.
-Hence, using conjugate gradient method, each such step takes $\order{mn \log \frac{1}{\epsilon}}$ time.
+In particular, for accuracy $\epsilon$, we only need to solve each least squares problem only up to accuracy $\order{\epsilon^2}$.
+Since the measurement matrix $A$ is Gaussian with $m> Cn$, it is well conditioned.
+This means that each such step takes $\order{mn \log \frac{1}{\epsilon}}$ time using the conjugate gradient method.
 When $m = \order{n}$ and we have geometric convergence, the total time taken by the algorithm is $\order{n^2 \log^2 \frac{1}{\epsilon}}$.
 SDP based methods on the other hand require $\Omega(n^3/\sqrt{\epsilon})$ time.
 Moreover, our initialization step increases the likelihood of successful recovery as opposed to a random initialization (which has been considered so far in prior work).
 Refer Figure~\ref{fig:sense} for an empirical validation of these claims.

+{ A key drawback of our results, however, is the use of resampling.
+More specifically, our convergence guarantee is obtained for a variant of Algorithm~\ref{algo:phasesensing-nonsparse-no-resample} (see Algorithm~\ref{algo:phasesensing-nonsparse}), where we use different samples in each iteration.
+In practice, this is not feasible since in many applications, taking so many measurements may not be possible.
+On the other hand, the SDP approaches and a recent non-convex optimization approach do not face this issue.
+See Section~\ref{sec:intro} for more details on this aspect.}